lucascunha/lucascunha/README.md

 ### Hello!
 I'm Lucas (:

 <img align='left' src="https://media.giphy.com/media/5eLDrEaRGHegx2FeF2/giphy.gif" width="150"/>

-<p>A software developer from Brazil, I am passionate about coding, science, and technology, and am always eager to understand how things work.</p>
+**Java Developer** from Brazil, specializing in **Spring Boot** and enterprise applications.

-<p>Currently, I have contributed to encryption and communication systems in the payment and banking automation sectors.</p>
+I work with **encryption and communication systems** in the payment and banking sectors, building secure and scalable backend solutions.

-<p>Lately, I've been studying JavaScript and some of its frameworks.</p>
+My GitHub showcases my learning journey with **JavaScript** and frontend technologies, while my professional expertise lies in the **Java ecosystem**.

-<p>Always with my headphones on, I enjoy listening to music or podcasts whenever possible.</p>
+Always with my headphones on, I enjoy listening to music or podcasts whenever possible.

-<p>In my free time, I like reading, playing video games, solving puzzles, swimming, and spending time with friends and family.</p>
+These days, most of my free time is spent with my 2-year-old daughter playing, talking, and discovering the world through her eyes.
+While I set out to teach her, I find myself learning just as much from our daily adventures together.

 ---